What Are Trading Candlestick Patterns and How to Read Them?

 Main Candlesticks Patterns FAQ

 Candlestick patterns are the most popular type of charting patterns and for good reason.
 Every minor and major top and bottom in the markets is marked by a chart pattern.
-The problem is identifying those patterns and finding the most reliable ones.
+The problem is identifying those patterns and finding the ones which are most reliable.
 Among the easiest to identify is the doji, which looks much like a plus sign and often comes at the end of a trend.
-Another easy-to-identify and reliable pattern is the engulfing pattern, which is a two candle pattern that has the second candle completely engulfing the first, indicating a reversal in trend.
+Another easy to identify and reliable pattern is the engulfing pattern, which is a two candle pattern that has the second candle completely engulfing the first, indicating a reversal in trend.

 The most powerful candlestick pattern according to many traders is known as the Pinocchio bar or simply “Pin bar.”
 It can occur at either tops or bottoms and goes by different names depending on where it occurs on a chart.
 These names include Hammer, Inverted Hammer, Shooting Star and the Hanging Man.
 In each case the candlestick is defined by a large wick and a small body and it comes at the end of either an up move or down move and signals market exhaustion.